agile-connors/agile-connors/README.md

 ### Story Points Forecast

-Our initial forecast is **9 story points**.
+Our forecast for this sprint is **9 story points**.
 These points comprise of:

 - (1) Provide link to truck website, if available
 - (1) View truck availability at a glance